 M’Heritage cookware is suitable for all hobs except induction, and is oven-safe.
 For use on induction hobs, the use of an induction plate is required.
 (For copper induction pans, please visit our page for the Mauviel M'6S range.

 The M’Tradition range is lined with non-reactive, lead-free tin.
-The tin makes the pieces excellent for browning and caramelisation of sugars - particularly noticeable in a tarte Tatin pan.
-Food also lifts off easily from tin and does not require seasoning.
-Tin requires a bit more care in cleaning than stainless steel as you will not want to use harsh scrub pads or abrasive cleansers.
+The tin makes the pieces excellent for browning and caramelisation of sugars, which is particularly noticeable in a tarte tatin pan.
+Food also lifts off easily from tin as it has a slight stick-resistance.
+Tin requires a bit more care in cleaning than stainless steel, and you will not want to use harsh scrub pads or abrasive cleansers.

 We love the way Mauviel copper moves effortlessly amongst modern, contemporary and traditional kitchens.

 We are proud to carry a 5-piece set from this range which is exclusive to Borough Kitchen.

 The items in this range are composed of 90% copper and 10% stainless steel.
 Riveted long handles and side handles are in cast iron and designed to be ergonomically comfortable.
 These pots and pans are to be hand washed and to prevent copper from dulling, we recommend that you use a copper cleaner from time-to-time.
 Inocuivre cookware is suitable for all hobs, except induction and is oven-safe.
 For use on induction hobs, the use of an induction plate is required.